 Finding House on Fire turned out to be very easy- like I said, it’s the first ruin you come to, and it’s the one that most people seem to be there to see, so it’s pretty well marked.
 I can’t remember if there is an actual sign telling you when to veer of the trail, but you can’t miss it.

 We’ve been to House on Fire about 4-5 times now, but on our first visit we weren’t there at the right time to get very good pictures of the flaming roof phenomenon.
-I think you need to be there in the late morning when the light is reflecting off the opposite wall of the canyon.
-If you’re there too late the ruin will be in direct light and then your pictures end up kind of washed out.
+Early morning seems to be the best time for photos while the entire structure is in the shade, and the sun is shining on the slickrock in front of it and casting a glow onto the structure and the rocks above it.
+If you’re there too late the ruin will be in direct light and then your pictures end up kind of washed out or half in the sun and half in the shade.

 After we finished looking around and taking pictures we headed farther up the canyon to see if we could find the other ruins we had heard about.
 Between the trailhead and House on Fire we had seen several other groups of hikers, but once we got past House on Fire, I think we only saw one other group the rest of the day.